Skip to main content

 • Phaeochromocytoma,

-• Metabolic disorders (e.g. hyperthyroidism, diabetes mellitus, porphyria),
+• Metabolic disorders (e.g. hyperthyroidism, diabetes mellitus),

 • Hyperplasia of the prostate.